 It’s rare for an attorney to file a claim or lawsuit based on emotional distress or pain and suffering alone.

-You’ll almost always need proof of economic damages like repair costs, medical costs, and other damages to demonstrate the severity of what you’ve gone through.
+You’ll almost always need proof of economic damages.
+Examples are repair costs, medical costs, and other damages to demonstrate the severity of your experience.

-Once economic damages are established, your attorneys can make a credible case for emotional distress and other non-economic damages as part of your claim.
+Once economic damages are established, your attorneys can build a strong case for emotional distress and other non-economic damages as part of your overall claim.

-If you’ve sought therapy or counseling as a result of the incident in question, for example, your attorneys will be able to present those services as evidence of emotional distress.
+For example, if you’ve sought therapy or counseling due to the incident, your attorneys can present those services as evidence of emotional distress.

 Case Study: Emotional Distress in a Motorcycle Accident Case

-Our client was on his motorcycle, on his way to work at a local theme park where he had been employed for many years.
+Our client was riding a motorcycle on his way to work at a local theme park where he had been employed for many years.
 Without warning, a motorist exited a parking lot directly in our client’s path of travel.
-Unable to avoid the impending collision, our client’s motorcycle struck the car and our client was catapulted through the air, landing on the vehicle and unforgiving asphalt.
+Unable to avoid the impending collision, our client’s motorcycle struck the car, and our client was catapulted through the air, landing on the vehicle and unforgiving asphalt.

-This horrific accident resulted in a $1.25 million settlement of all available insurance proceeds and was able to help compensate our client for the pain, emotional distress, and lost income he had to endure.
+Subsequently, this horrific accident resulted in a $1.25 million settlement of all available insurance proceeds and was able to help compensate our client for the pain, emotional distress, and lost income he endured.

 Cohn & Swartzon’s Experience with Emotional Distress Claims & Lawsuits

-In our experience as personal injury attorneys in Southern California, emotional distress is a vital component of any claim as part of non-economic damages.
+In our experience as personal injury attorneys in Southern California, emotional distress plays a crucial role in many claims.
+It is a key component of non-economic damages.

-While Cohn & Swartzon does not take cases for emotional distress or pain and suffering alone, our team works tirelessly to demonstrate the reality of our clients’ struggles to maximize compensation and provide the foundation for restoring a normal life.
+While Cohn & Swartzon does not handle cases solely for emotional distress or pain and suffering, our team works tirelessly to highlight the real struggles our clients face.
+This helps maximize compensation and lay the groundwork for restoring their normal lives.

 “Just like physical injuries from an accident, emotional distress can have long-lasting effects on a victim’s ability to recover and get their lives back to normal.
 We work closely with clients to discover and present evidence of their non-economic damages to hold the parties who are at fault accountable.”

-If you are suffering from emotional distress as the result of an accident or someone’s negligence, speaking to a knowledgeable attorney as soon as possible could be life-changing.
+In fact, if you are suffering from emotional distress as the result of an accident or someone’s negligence, speaking to a knowledgeable attorney as soon as possible could be life changing.
 While emotional distress can be difficult to prove in some circumstances, an attorney can analyze the merits of your claim and help you choose the best course of action, which may include litigation to secure compensation.